OraOpenSource/language-oracle/README.md

     pls: "source.sql"
     plb: "source.sql"
 ```
-This is no longer necessary, as this grammer picks up all relevant extensions and correctly maps them to `PL/SQL (Oracle)`.
+This is no longer necessary, as this grammar picks up all relevant extensions and correctly maps them to `PL/SQL (Oracle)`.
 You should be able to safely remove that configuration.